 Sandra coordinated Green the Block, a 9.11 National Day of Service for “Green for All” in conjunction with her school.
 She was honored as one the 2009 Green Role Models and received the 2009 Dick Mochow Environmental Justice Award by the Sierra Club.
 Sandra was featured in the Commercial Appeal’s January 2010 Going Green Magazine and was awarded the 2011 Satterfield Award for “Volunteer of the Year” by the Memphis Public Library.
 She was also honored for her accomplishments as one of the fifty “2012 Women of Excellence” by the Tri-State Defender.

 Currently, Sandra is a Doctoral Candidate at Walden University at Walden University, in Minnesota.
-She earned a Master of Science – Human Resources Development from the University of Tennessee, Knoxville in 1997 and a Bachelor of Science from LeMoyne-Owen College, Memphis, TN in 1984.
+She earned a Master of Science – Human Resources Development from the University of Tennessee, Knoxville in 1997, Associate of Applied Science in Chemical Engineering Technology, State Technical Institute at Memphis in 1986, and a Bachelor of Science from LeMoyne-Owen College, Memphis, TN in 1984.